-The following are currently known Baldwin County economic factors considered going into the 2013-2014 fiscal year:
+The following are currently known Baldwin County economic factors considered going into the 2014-2015 fiscal year:

 - Baldwin County Board of Education receives local funding from sales taxes and ad valorem taxes.
 There are several economic factors contributing to these local taxes.
 Baldwin County continues to see strong development growth around the county.
 The largest growth areas in the county are areas impacted by tourism which are projecting an increase in the Gulf Shores and Orange Beach area.
-This growth has resulting in increased stability and growth of 7.7% from sales tax revenue recognized in FY 2012. - The assessed value of our county-wide property has been in a decline over the last 5 years as a result of the economic recession and the implications as a result of the 2010 BP oil spill.
-Based on the county abstract for FY 2014, we expect this downward trend to slowly reverse.
-The county and school board estimate Ad Valorem Revenue to remain flat for FY 2014 and begin to increase modestly over the next couple of years. - The funding formula to appropriate state funds to each public school system requires the equivalent of 10 mills of ad valorem tax to be provided locally to participate in the Foundation Program.
-The match resulted in a total of \$43,331,150 for FY 2012 and dropped modestly to \$39,431,760 in 2013 due to the reassessment of property values this year.
-The match is currently 27.4% of the total State Foundation funds earned by the system!
+This growth has resulted in increased stability and growth of 5.7% from sales tax revenue recognized in FY 2014. - The assessed value of our county-wide property has been in a decline over the last 5 years as a result of the economic recession and the implications as a result of the 2010 BP oil spill.
+Based on the county abstract for FY 2015, we anticipate that property valuations have bottomed and will increase.
+The county and school board estimate Ad Valorem Revenue to increase approximately \$3.2 million (8%) in FY 2015. - The funding formula to appropriate state funds to each public school system requires the equivalent of 10 mills of ad valorem tax to be provided locally to participate in the Foundation Program.
+The match resulted in a total of \$39,431,760 for FY 2013 and dropped modestly to \$36,890,870 in 2014 due to the reassessment of property values in the prior year.
+The match is currently 24.4% of the total State Foundation funds earned by the system!